![]() Photo by Jesper Aggergaard on Unsplash

 - Sore when you move muscles.

-- Used with the verb "to have".
+- Used with the verb "to have" when use as a Noun.

 - My legs are sore from my workout at the gym.